MatiasFranco289/Shindow/README.md

 ## Previous requirements

-Before attempt to run the project in any mode you will need to setup the environment variables and have the following tools installed:
+Before attempting to run the project in any mode you will need to setup the environment variables and have the following tools installed:

 - Docker.
 - docker-compose.